intermine/im-docs/docs/get-started/tutorial/index.rst

 Following the steps on this page you will set up an example InterMine.
 You will:

  * Load some real data sets for Malaria (*P. falciparum*)
- * Learn about post-processing after data is loaded
+ * Learn about how data integration works
  * Deploy a webapp to query the data

 Getting Started